butarr/site/README.md

 ## How to install

-1 - Install nodejs based in your OS;
+1 - Install nodejs based on your OS;
 2 - Install gulp;
 3 - Run `npm install` in project folder;
 4 - Run the local server using `gulp` or `npm start` commands;